 There are plenty of considerations to make prior to reaching your retirement date.
 From superannuation and investments to being adequately insured and paying off any lasting debt.
 Having a good understanding of aged care can also be beneficial to assist with your financial planning.
 Your next step in preparing for retirement may be to consult a financial adviser.

-Michael at Ethica is highly experienced in preparing clients for retirement.
+Michael at Ethica is a financial planner in Maroochydore that is highly experienced in preparing clients for retirement.
 If you would like any further information about putting the important things into place prior to retirement you may like to get in touch with our friendly team here at Ethica Wealth Specialists